 Heading at Start of Main Content Area

-Every EHR Incentive Program System page has a heading at the start of the main content of the page.
+Every Promoting Interoperability Program System page has a heading at the start of the main content of the page.
 This heading is always the first heading on the page.
 Additional subsection headings are also defined when there are multiple topics within the main content area.
 Any text visually distinguished as a section heading is also programmatically defined as such to help blind and low-vision users understand the structure of the page, and facilitate quicker navigation and understanding of the application.

 If errors are found when you submit a data entry form, you will be taken back to the same page.
 A new messages section will appear at the start of the main content area.
 The section will be marked with the text "You must resolve the following error(s) to continue" and a list of error messages applicable to the page will follow.